 (2022) Translation of Capital is Dead from McKenzie Wark, in greek.

 A long interview I took from McKenzie Wark about the book in english

 and in greek

-Different that "Close Reading" that focuses on the close study of the output of a certain socialogical entity and "Distant Reading" that applies computational methods to it as big-data, extracting high level statistical conclusions, avoiding a close qualitative analysis, Latent Reading speculates that understanding such entity can be meaningful as instead the close-reading of the outputs of a generative model trained on its big-data.
+Different from "Close Reading" that focuses on the close study of the artifacts of a certain cultural entity and "Distant Reading" that applies computational methods to them by treating them as big-data and extracts high level statistical conclusions and avoids a close qualitative analysis, Latent Reading speculates that to understand such an entity it may be meaningful to do instead a close-reading of the outputs of a generative model trained on its big-data.